Supplemental Instruction is not your average study group. SI sessions are run by students that have recently taken the course and earned high grades.

 Students will compare notes, discuss readings, develop organizational tools, and predict test items in informal review sessions.
 SI is used in historically difficult courses and is open to all students.
 National statistics on the effectiveness of SI sessions at other universities clearly indicate that students who participated regularly in SI sessions earned higher grades than those who did not participate in SI sessions.
 For more about SI, visit the International Center for Supplemental Instruction at the University of Missouri, Kansas City.

 Three historically difficult courses were supported by SI in Fall 2010.
 Our analysis indicates that SI improves student learning and student grades.
-SI will continue to be offered; BISC 102, BISC 160, BISC 206, Physics 213, certain sections of CHEM 101 and 105, and certain sections of ACCY 201 have been chosen as SI courses for the 2013 fall semester.
+SI will continue to be offered; BISC 102, BISC 162, BISC 207, certain sections of CHEM 101, 105 and 106, certain sections of ACCY 202, and Math 262 have been chosen as SI courses for the 2015 spring semester.
 Visit our SI schedule to find a session that works for you.
 For more information about SI, please contact Dr. Nancy Wiggers.